MaryannGitonga/Simple-Text-Editor/README.md

 + Java Swing

 ## Improvements
-A text editor that uses stacks and linked lists to perform Insert, Delete, Save and Undo operations.
+A text editor that uses stacks to perform Insert, Delete and Undo-Redo operations.